 Competitive analysis, user interviews and testing, contextual inquiry, affinity diagrams, persona development, user flows, service blueprint, sketches, wireframes, user interface design, and client presentation.

-We dove in with an intensive stakeholder interview.
+We started the project off running with a stakeholder interview.
 Siddharth Gutta, the CEO, told us he already had the front-of-house aspect of POS system designed and built out, but had yet to create the back-of-house, management-facing app.

 He also informed us of a saturated, but quickly growing market.
 Little did we know what we were facing when we began to research and quickly discovered over 100 other competitive electronic POS systems already on the market.